-- 4 HDMI IN Port: Connect to HDMI source equipment such as a media player, game console, or set-top box. - 5 LINE IN Port: Connect to the analog stereo output of a device such as a PC, laptop, or audio player. - 6 LINE OUT Port: Connect to powered speakers or an amplifier for mono analog audio output.
+- LINE IN Port: Connect to the analog stereo output of a device such as a PC, laptop, or audio player. - 8 LINE OUT Port: Connect to powered speakers or an amplifier for mono analog audio output.
 This will output the audio from the Mic In on the currently routed receiver.